-3. Step Three: Any student who is not satisfied with the response after completing Steps 1 and 2 may present the grievance in written form to the appropriate dean or vice-president within five (5) working days after receiving notification of the Step 2 decision.
+3. Step Three: Any student who is not satisfied with the response after completing Steps 1 and 2 may present the grievance in written form to the appropriate dean within five (5) working days after receiving notification of the Step 2 decision.